nikksan/rtg-task-client/README.md

+# RTG Task: Client App

+## Getting Started

+In order to build the app with a configured api endpoint, you shoud create your own .env.[environment] file You can see the sample file provided in the root.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>